 Please don’t confuse moth caterpillars with butterfly caterpillars.
 Butterfly caterpillars don’t cause leaf damage like moth caterpillars do.
 Butterfly caterpillars are very picky about what they eat.
 We have to encourage caterpillars to continue to have more butterflies in this world.

 Did you know?
 Since the 1990’s, there has been more than a 90 percent decline in Monarch butterflies.
-Read more about the Plight of the Monarch.
+Find out if their numbers are up or down.

 Types of hosts to plant for caterpillars.